 The 2015 Carolina Panthers were a dominant force until their last game of the season

-The cruel irony of the Super Bowl is that by season’s end only two NFL teams get to play for the Lombardi Trophy.
-This means that it’s entirely possible that the best team, by whatever measure you choose to use, in a given season may not even make it to the Super Bowl, let alone win the big game.
+If the Baltimore Ravens had fulfilled the promise of their 14-2 season and won it all instead of losing to the Tennessee Titans in the Divisional Round of the NFL playoffs on Jan.
+11, they would be considered the best team in franchise history.
+The cruel truth of the NFL playoffs is that it's entirely possible that the best team, by whatever measure you choose to use, in a given season may not even make it to the Super Bowl, let alone win the big game.
 This possibility has created an exclusive club that no team wants to join — the best teams to never win a Super Bowl.

 5. 1968 Baltimore Colts